This page gives you information about having aa sweat test. It also explains what to expect when your child comes to the hospital for the test.

 What is a sweat test?

-A sweat test is carried out to collect and measure the amount of salt (sodium chloride) in sweat.
+A sweat test is carried out to collect and measure the amount of salt (sodium chloride) in your child’s sweat.
 This helps us to assess whether your child might have a condition known as cystic fibrosis, a genetic condition that affects the lungs and the digestive system.
 The sweat test is used because people with cystic fibrosis have a higher amount of salt in their sweat than normal.

-Who does this test?
+Who will carry out this test?

+The test will be carried by a healthcare scientist at Gloucestershire Royal Hospital.
 You will be able to stay with your child throughout the test.

 What happens during the test?